Gay London · City Guide

 London is a culturally diverse city with more than 300 spoken languages within its boundaries.
 The city is home to several World Heritage Sites, museums, theatres, galleries, events and huge sporting venues, attracting millions of visitors each year.

 Hotels are not permitted to discriminate on the basis of sexual orientation.
-By law, hotels and guest houses must welcome gay travellers in exactly the same way as straight travellers.
-This rule works in reverse in that it is illegal for a hotel to limit itself to only accepting gay guests.
-In reality, hotels across the UK have warmly welcomed gay travellers for many years.
+By law, hotels and guest houses must welcome gay travelers in exactly the same way as straight travelers.
+In reality, hotels across the UK have warmly welcomed gay travelers for many years.

 London has a very open, vibrant and diverse gay scene with something for everyone.
 There are a huge number of lively gay bars, extraordinary nightclubs, steamy saunas, well-stocked gay shops and proud gay organisations.
 London has two main ‘gay villages’ located in Soho and Vauxhall.

-The Soho gay area is located in the center of the city, close to the Piccadilly Circus.
+The Soho gay area is located in the centre of the city, close to the Piccadilly Circus.
 Many of the venues are on or close to Rupert Street and Old Compton Street.
 You will find an excellent choice of gay bars and restaurants.
+Read More: The best gay bars in Soho.

 However, there are many fabulous gay venues across the city, not just in these two areas.